ZverevIlya/openinexcel/details.md

 # VSTS Open Work Items in Excel #

-**Important: This extension requires every user to have Microsoft Excel and Visual Studio '15' installed on device used.**
+**Important: This extension requires every user to have Microsoft Excel and the latest version of Visual Studio (found at www.visualstudio.com) installed on device used.**
-This extension enables opening works items in Excel, which may be helpful for editing multiple work items (bulk editing) or for analyzing and visualizing a large amount of work items.
+This extension enables the opening works items in Excel, which is helpful for editing multiple work items (bulk editing) or for analyzing and visualizing a large amount of work items.
 Work items that are opened in Excel can be edited and published back to Visual Studio Team Services.
+Once you are ready to publish your changes, click "Publish" from Excel to sync your changes back to VSTS.

 ###Open an entire query in Excel for editing, data analysis and more
 To open an entire query in Excel, go to Work > Queries and select the query you'd like to open.
 After installing this extension on your project, you'll see the option to "Open in Excel" when you right-click on the selected query.